10 Reasons Employees Stay

 Make employees feel valued by attributing success to their work.
 Employees need to have a sense of worth in their jobs and believe that they are making best use of their skills in the role they are in whilst receiving recognition from managers for their work.
 Recognition should be given soon after the achievement in order to motivate the employee to reach even higher successes.
 Conducting meetings and surveys to ask for employee feedback and to put this feedback into action is a great way to make them feel valued.
 Most people will work harder to carry out an action that they have helped to influence.

 Sharing your company’s vision, values and goals will involve your employees in the long term plans of the business.
 Involving them in these plans will give them a sense of purpose within the company and motivate them to oversee and indeed contribute to the success of the business.
-It’s important to practice honest and open communication to help build trust and loyalty.
+It’s important to practise honest and open communication to help build trust and loyalty.

 Challenge employees with stimulating tasks that have a direct effect on the success of your company.
 Create work that isn’t monotonous but make sure that you’re setting challenging goals which can be achieved through hard work.
 This kind of challenge will keep employees interested and reduce job-dissatisfaction.